emacsmirror/adwaita-dark-theme/README.md

 * Automatic 256-color mode support

+* Configurable theme features

 * Custom fringe bitmaps for diff-hl, flycheck, and flymake

-* Lightweight with no dependencies
+* Lightweight, no dependencies

 ## Preview

 ![Preview Image](.repo-assets/preview.webp "Preview Image")

 ## Configuration

+To see all of the theme features that can be configured:

+`M-x customize-group adwaita-dark-theme`

 ### Custom Neotree Configuration